Skidamek/Velocity/README.md

   - Prevents kicking of already connected players (via username spoofing).
   - Prevents join blocking (via username spoofing).

-- **Security for paid players**
+- **Security for online-mode players**
   - Register/Login **is not required**
-  - If a cracked player was playing on the server before and had the same name as the current paid player that joined, the cracked player loses access to the account.
+  - If a offline-mode player was playing on the server before and had the same name as the current online-mode player that joined, the offline-mode player loses access to the account.

 - **Registration/Login**
   - Only happens on a pre-configured, auto-installed and auto-started limbo auth-server.